 Moth Night is an annual celebration of moth recording in Britain and Ireland.
 There is a different theme and date each year.

-Normally there would be public events taking place, but due to the coronavirus pandemic, there will be no events during 2020.
+Normally there would be public events taking place, but due to the coronavirus pandemic, there are only a limited number taking place.

 There are several prizes available to those taking part, more information is available on the Moth Night website: